markusvoelter/ProgrammingBasics/doc/chapter07_decAndCalc/index.md

 **The Computation Trace:** The value inspectors shown above work nicely for simple cases.
 But they also have drawbacks: you have to attach the inspectors manually to all nodes whose value you want to inspect.
-And if the same program node is executed several times (as in the case in the function body of the `speed` function), the comma-separated list of values is not a very good solution in general.
+And if the same program node is executed several times (as in the case of the function body of the `speed` function), the comma-separated list of values is not a very good solution in general.
 Enter the tracer.

 Let us recap how the execution of a functional program works.
-A functional computation is essentially a tree: if you evaluate an expression, then, as part of the evaluation, all expression on which the current one depends are evaluated first.
+A functional computation is essentially a tree: if you evaluate an expression, then, as part of the evaluation, all expressions on which the current one depends are evaluated first.
 So, if we evaluate `a + b` where `a` and `b` are references to `val`s, then the first step is to evaluate `a` and `b` before we perform the actual addition.
 So, here's the idea: we can display any function computation as a tree.
 Let's check this out with a Hello World: